 with $x=g_\text{ N }/a_0$ and $a_0=1.2\times10^{-10}\ms$ \citep{BanikZhao2022}.

-On the other hand, the hyperconical modified gravity (HMG) is a relativistic MOND-like framework in which an apparent acceleration $a_{\gamma_0} = 2\gamma_0^{-1} cH_0$ emerges from the cosmological-system relative geometry \citep{Monjo2023CQG}, with projection angle $\gamma_0 = \gamma_s/\cos\gamma_s \sim 0.1$ that depends on a system parameter $\gamma_s \in [\pi/3,\, \pi/2]$.
-The outer-radius prescription follows recent formulations of the HMG model \citep{Monjo_2025_distinct,Monjo_2025hydro,Monjo_2025_weak}.
+On the other hand, hyperconical modified gravity (HMG) is a relativistic MOND-like framework in which an apparent acceleration $a_{\gamma_0} = 2\gamma_0^{-1} cH_0$ emerges from the cosmological-system relative geometry \citep{Monjo2023CQG}, with projection angle $\gamma_0 = \gamma_s/\cos\gamma_s \sim 0.1$ that depends on a system parameter $\gamma_s \in [\pi/3,\, \pi/2]$.
+Unlike a universal MOND interpolation function, the effective HMG enhancement depends on this system angle and on the local-to-cosmic neighbourhood density contrast.
+This is the physical origin of the differences with respect to MOND that are most relevant for gas-rich UDGs.

+The outer-radius prescription follows current formulations of the HMG model \citep{Monjo_2025_distinct,Monjo_2025hydro,Monjo_2025_weak}.
 The system angle $\gamma_s$ at the outer radius $r_{\rm sys}$ is written as

 where $\gamma_U=\pi/3$ and $\gamma_{\rm cen}=\pi/2$ denote, respectively, the minimum and maximum spatial limits of the hyperconical geometry, and $v_\text{ H}=H_0 r_{\rm sys}$ is the Hubble expansion speed at $r_{\rm sys}$.
 The dimensionless quantity